pladdy/mud/README.md

   in tintin so I opt to use Perl for some things
 - TinTin++ (2.01.2) Mud Client: http://tintin.sourceforge.net/
 - Tmux (can install via brew on mac, unsure on cygwin)
-  - this is only if you want to use the -t option when you './play'
+  - this is only if you want to use the -t option when you `./play`
-  - if you'd rather not, there's a helper script in bin/ that let's you "watch" the map in another pane/window
+  - if you'd rather not use tmux, you can use `./watch-map` in another terminal to have the map up

 ### Install TinTin++ from source